oxxYepez/flutterLogin/README.md

  STEPS FOR USE:

- 1.- Create a new Flutter aplication, can you see why can make this in the oficial documentation. https://docs.flutter.dev/ui
+ 1.- Create a new Flutter aplication, can you see why make this in the oficial documentation. https://docs.flutter.dev/ui

  2.- replace lib folder